 NAIROBI – AMBOSELI

 Day 1: Depart Nairobi at 8:30am via Emali town to Amboseli National Park through Kimana gate.
 This park is Christianized as ‘The Home of the African Elephant” as it is one of the best parks to see large herds of elephants a few meters in front of you.
-Check-in your lodge / camp or at the KWS bandas for lunch.
+Check-in at Amboseli Sopa Lodge / camp or at the KWS bandas for lunch.
 Proceed for a late afternoon game drive up to 6pm.

 AMBOSELI NATIONAL PARK